mittelmark/DGTcl/pandoc-tcl-filter/Readme.md

 }
 ```

-Using the chunk option echo=false, we can as well hide the source code.
+Using the chunk option _echo=false_, we can as well hide the source code.
 If you would like to see the code you now have to consult the Markdown file.